rackerlabs/support-how-to/content/cloud-servers/checking-for-a-security-compromise-backdoors-and-intruders.md

 ### Summary

-In this article, you've learned some techniques to use to discover back doors and track intruders on your server.
-These techniques will help you avoid a repeat of whatever situation or mistake led to the compromise, so you are less likely to get hacked again in the same way.
+In this article, you've learned some techniques for discovering back doors and tracking intruders on your server.
+These techniques help you avoid repeating whatever situation or mistake led to the compromise, so you are less likely to get hacked again in the same way.
 In the next article, [Checking for a security compromise: Rescue mode investigation](/how-to/check-for-a-security-compromise-rescue-mode-investigation), you will learn how to investigate your cloud server in rescue mode.